ethereumclassic/ethereumclassic.github.io/content/blog/2023-02-14-how-to-contribute-to-etc-community-tweets/index.md

 ![The ETC @eth_classic and @etc_network accounts on Twitter.](./etc-tweets-banner.png)

-To manage a decentralized system as ETC is a very counterintuitive endeavour as we, humans, are used to centralized organizations.
+To manage a decentralized system as ETC is a very counterintuitive endeavor as we humans are used to centralized organizations.

 Some of the resources that need to be sorted out in a decentralized manner are the canonical social media accounts for the project.